-Files can be converted by using LoggerNet CardConvert.
-Open CardCovert from the Data category on the LoggerNet toolbar.
-Click on Select Card Drive.
+Files can be converted using LoggerNet's CardConvert.
+Go to Data | CardConvert and click on "Select Card Drive".
 Select where the files to be converted are stored and press OK.
-Next, click on Change Output Dir and select where you would like the converted files to be stored.
+Next, click on "Change Output Dir" and select where you would like the converted files to be stored.
 Place check marks next to the files to be converted.
 A default destination filename is given.
 It can be changed by right-clicking with the filename highlighted.
-Press the Destination File Options button to select what file format to convert to and other options.
-Press Start Conversion to begin converting files.
+Press the "Destination File Options" button to select what file format to convert to and other options.
+Press "Start Conversion" to begin converting files.
 Green checkmarks will appear next to each filename as conversion is complete.
 Refer to CardConvert online help for more information.